“Show more” buttons

 ARIA roles, states and properties

 Following the activation of the button,

-tabindex="-1" should be added to the container of the new content.
+tabindex="-1" must be added to the container of the new content.

 Enter and Spacebar